(Disclosure: Some of the links below may be affiliate links)

 It is interesting to note that you can deposit CHF, EUR, USD, and GBP!
 This is an excellent feature.

-If you want to withdraw your money, you can also do so from the interface.
+You can also do so from the interface if you want to withdraw your money.
 You can only do the transfer to an account in your name.
-If you want to go lower than 8500 CHF, you will have to close your account.
+You will have to close your account if you want to go lower than 8500 CHF.

-Overall, this is a standard way of withdrawing and depositing money into your account.
+Withdrawing and depositing money into your True Wealth account is quite standard.
 There are no surprises here.

 Now, let’s look at the fees.
 If you are investing for the long term, investing fees are extremely important.